be_ixf;ym_202504 d_25; ct_50

-While our goals remain promoting educational equity and developing diverse leaders, our areas of impact have expanded.
-Today, they include supporting educators in systemically under-resourced schools, producing equity-focused research and policy, and, ultimately, creating lasting systems change.
+While our goals remain expanding educational opportunity and developing young leaders through national service, our areas of impact have expanded.
+Today, they include supporting educators in under-resourced schools, producing human-centered research and policy, and, ultimately, creating lasting change.

 Our beginning